Scientific Fundamentals: Understanding Laws and Variables in Research

 Dependent variables vary wide across scientific disciplines:

-growth rate, survival rate, enzyme activity, or gene expression -
+- In biology growth rate, survival rate, enzyme activity, or gene expression

-reaction rate, product yield, ppHchanges, or temperature changes -
+- In chemistry reaction rate, product yield, ppHchanges, or temperature changes

-velocity, acceleration, electrical resistance, or light intensity -
+- In physics velocity, acceleration, electrical resistance, or light intensity

-response time, accuracy, self report emotions, or behavioral measures -
+- In psychology response time, accuracy, self report emotions, or behavioral measures

 The choice of dependent variable should direct address the research question and provide meaningful information about the phenomenon being study.